mikesmallhelp/padel-ranking/README.md

 npm run dev
 ```

-Open your browser in the localhost:3000.
+Open your browser in the url localhost:3000.